jeetpsheth/Data-powered-Web-Platform-UNICEF-Data-Challenge/README.md

 # Estimating-Poverty-Across-Borders

-Team members:
-* Het Sheth
-* Shantanu Mantri

 ## Description

 -------------

-This is the CSE 6242 final project.
 We predict the HDI (Human Development Index) using social media data, immagration data, and infrastructure data.
 The deliveriable includes a Web App, backend service API, scripts to fetch OSM (open street map) data, and the analysis results.

 ## Folder Description